d3rb1n/ctf-helper/src/_TemplateRoom/_Template.md

 ## PHASE 4: Maintaining Access & Persistence

 This is a test/CTF machine, so this is out of scope.
+However, in a Red Team scenario, we could:

+- Add SSH key to `/root/.ssh/authorized_keys`
+- Create a privileged account that wouldn’t draw attention (ex: `operations`) or an unprivileged account and give it `sudo` access via group or directly in the `/etc/sudoers` file.
+- Install some other backdoor or service.

 ## PHASE 5: Clearing Tracks